Aditya-Shrama/Python-beginners-guide/README.md

 # Python-beginners-guide
-"This repository is a collection of beginner-friendly Python scripts"Python-scripts-guide
+"This repository is a collection of beginner-friendly Python scripts"

 1. Sequence Data type